-Resolution 5, Armed protection of humanitarian assistance, Council of Delegates, 1993 Resolution 9, Armed protection of humanitarian assistance, Council of Delegates, 1995
+Resolution 5, "Armed protection of humanitarian assistance", Council of Delegates, 1993 Resolution 9, "Armed protection of humanitarian assistance",

+Council of Delegates, 1995

-- When it resorts to armed protection, the ICRC decides, on a case-by-case basis, whether to use the emblem. - Its decision is based, in particular, on the following considerations: - i.
-The ICRC's (e.g. its convoy's) need to be identified by the parties to the conflict; - ii.
-The risk of blurring the distinction between the ICRC and its armed protectors. - Whenever it decides to make use of armed protection, the ICRC should: - i.
-Explain to the parties to the conflict its reasons for doing so, and what it means; - ii.
-Ensure respect for the distinction between humanitarian workers and their armed protectors, in particular by ensuring that armed guards are not staff members of one of the components of the Movement and that they do not use the emblem.
+- 1. When it resorts to armed protection, the ICRC decides, on a case-by-case basis, whether to use the emblem. - 2.
+Its decision is based, in particular, on the following considerations: - the ICRC (e.g. its convoys) needs to be identified by the parties to the conflict: - the risk of blurring the distinction between the ICRC and its armed protectors. - 3.
+Whenever it decides to make use of armed protection, the ICRC should: - explain to the parties to the conflict its reasons for doing so, and what it means: - ensure respect for the distinction between humanitarian workers and their armed protectors, in particular by ensuring that armed guards are not staff members of one of the components of the Movement and that they do not use the emblem.